hvstechzw/Scholastic-Schools-Catalog/README.txt

 3. Go to Settings > Pages
 4. Set source to "main" branch and "/ (root)" folder
 5. Your site will be available at: https://[username].github.io/[repository]/

+## Theme:
+The website uses a grayscale color theme with:
+- Clean, minimal design
+- School logos displayed in their original colors
+- Manufacturer logo enlarged for better visibility
+- Single-frame school cards with all information

 ## Statistics:
 - Total Schools: 2